 As standard, the Jeep Wrangler comes with a 3.6-liter V6 good for 285 horsepower and 260 lb-ft of torque.
 This engine is connected to a 6-speed manual transmission and earns 17 mpg city/25 mpg highway/20 mpg combined for 2-door models.
 The 4-door Wrangler Unlimited with this setup earns 17 mpg city/23 mpg hwy/19 mpg combined.

 For 2021, Wrangler models with the optional 8-speed automatic transmission use a 3.6-liter V6 with mild-hybrid eTorque assist.
-This doesn’t change the power output over the other V6 but slightly improves fuel efficiency over last year.
+This doesn’t change the power output over the other V6 but does slightly improve fuel efficiency over last year.
 With this setup, 2-door Wranglers earn figures of 20 mpg city/24 mpg hwy/21 mpg combined.
 Four-door models are EPA-rated at 19 mpg city/24 mpg hwy/21 mpg combined.

 Optional on all Wrangler models is a 2.0-liter turbocharged 4-cylinder good for 270 hp and 295 lb-ft of torque.
 It only comes with the automatic and further enhances fuel economy: 22 mpg city/24 mpg hwy/23 mpg combined in the 2-door Wrangler and 21 mpg city/24 mpg hwy/22 mpg combined in the 4-door Wrangler.